A tired dog looking at the ground

 Parks, playgrounds, play areas, and more can be contaminated with roundworm eggs.
 Different varieties can affect different species, including humans, so practice good hygiene and help your pet with good preventive care.

-A family playing outside with their golden retriever
+A family playing soccer with their dog

 What to know about roundworms